 Waste Tracking & Routing Systems

-In multi-unit restaurant operations, the divergence between theoretical and actual food cost rarely originates from a single transaction.
-It compounds silently through unlogged prep loss, inconsistent plating, and unattributed spoilage.
-A deterministic waste tracking and routing system closes this loop by treating kitchen discard not as a retrospective ledger adjustment, but as a structured event stream that must be normalized, attributed, and mathematically reconciled against recipe yields.
-For culinary managers and Python automation builders, the critical implementation focus is the discrete sync pattern that routes raw waste events to theoretical cost variances.
-This pipeline ensures every discarded gram is anchored to the correct cost center, forming the operational backbone of accurate Theoretical vs Actual Food Cost Calculation across distributed locations.
+In multi-unit restaurant operations, the divergence between theoretical and actual food cost rarely originates from a single transaction — it compounds silently through unlogged prep loss, inconsistent plating, and unattributed spoilage.
+This guide sits inside the broader Theoretical vs Actual Food Cost Calculation framework and isolates one sub-problem: how to take a raw stream of kitchen discard events and route each one, deterministically, to the theoretical cost variance it belongs to.
+A waste tracking and routing system closes that loop by treating kitchen discard not as a retrospective ledger adjustment, but as a structured event stream that is normalized, attributed, and mathematically reconciled against recipe yields.
+For culinary managers and Python automation builders, the load-bearing pattern is the discrete sync that anchors every discarded gram to the correct cost center — the operational backbone that keeps waste from silently inflating shrinkage numbers no one can explain.

 The routing architecture begins with an event-driven ingestion layer that intercepts waste logs from digital prep scales, POS void workflows, and inventory management terminals.
-To prevent downstream calculation drift, each event payload must adhere to a strict, versioned contract.
-The ingestion layer validates and normalizes incoming data before it touches the routing engine.
+Three vocabularies converge here — scale telemetry speaks in mass, POS voids speak in portions, and inventory terminals speak in stock units — so the contract that governs the boundary is what makes everything downstream auditable.
+Each event payload must adhere to a strict, versioned schema; the ingestion layer validates and normalizes incoming data before it ever touches the routing engine.

 from dataclasses import dataclass